SchwarzIT/sap-usi-authority-check/README.md

 According to our development guidelines, the class must be used in all USI reports to secure them against unauthorized access.

 Because of this rule, many of our developments depend on this component.

+# Installation Guide
+This component has no dependencies and no special authorizations are required.